A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 I'm not too fussed.
 Let's see.

 I think if you look at it, it's a bit of grappling.
-You know, I think Benson caused problems.
+You know, I think Benson caused the problem is he gets wrong side

 at one point, so it looks a bit worse.
-But I mean, as you say, I think it's just a one of those where it's a dangerous game if they're being given, especially on review.
+But, I mean, as you say, I think it's just one of those where it's a dangerous game if they're being given, especially on review.

 If it's given by the referee and he doesn't change his mind, fine, etc. That's the mad thing.